Everything You Need to Know About Vientiane (For Travelers Who Keep Coming Back)

 Women should never touch monks or hand items directly

 At temples: remove shoes, cover shoulders and knees.
-Don't point feet at Buddha images.
+Don't point your feet at Buddha images.

 Q: Is it safe?

 Vientiane is very safe.
-The main concern is petty theft (bag snatching, though much less common than in Phnom Penh).
-Don't swim in the Mekong — the current is dangerously strong, especially during monsoon.
+The main concern is petty theft (bag snatching, though far less common than in Phnom Penh).
+Don't swim in the Mekong — the current runs dangerously strong, especially during monsoon.

 Practical